About

 About the Research

-In 2009 the National Payroll Institute began conducting an annual survey of employed Canadians, asking questions on a variety of subjects related to personal finance.
+In 2009, the National Payroll Institute began conducting an annual survey of employed Canadians, asking questions on a variety of subjects related to personal finance.

-While the Financial Fitness Evaluator is based in research, it is not meant to replace professional financial advice.
+Importantly, while the Financial Fitness Evaluator is based in research, it is not meant to replace professional financial advice.
 The information provided through the Financial Fitness Evaluator is general in nature and all participants accessing the tool should seek qualified financial advice if they are looking to make a change to their personal finances.